top of page

 Do I need to have a publication venue finalized?

-Not at the time of application, though we encourage applicants to apply with a letter showing interest from an editor.
-The ideal letter is something like “if Tarbell funds this piece, we will publish it.”
+We encourage applicants to apply with a letter showing interest from the editor of their publication-of-choice, but this is not strictly required.
+The ideal letter is something like “if Tarbell funds this piece, we will publish it” (see template).

-Before we make a final decision, we would normally like you to have an outlet committed to publishing the story.
 If we’re excited about your piece but you don’t have an outlet secured, we’ll likely tell you that we’ll fund the story if you can find an outlet, allowing you to pitch your piece with our commitment.
-If we’re particularly excited about the story but you cannot find a suitable outlet, we will offer to publish it on Transformer.

 How do we need to credit you?

-We ask that all published stories include the following line: “This story was supported by Tarbell Grants.”
+We ask that all published stories include the following line: “"This story was supported by a grant from the Tarbell Center for AI Journalism.”

 Is editorial independence guaranteed?